Useful Notes: Standard European Political Landscape

 - Social Democrats: Socialistische Partij Anders (sp.a) (Different Socialist Party)

 - Greens: Groen (Green): Usually stylized Groen!

-- Regionalists: Nieuw Vlaamse Alliantie (New Flemish Alliance): More or less classical-liberal, but with a Christian-democratic wing, and really mostly a single-issue party favoring Flemish independence without being racist about it (like the Vlaams Belang).
+- Regionalists: Nieuw Vlaamse Alliantie (New Flemish Alliance): More or less classical-liberal, but with a Christian-democratic wing, and really mostly a single-issue party favoring Flemish independence without being racist about it (as the Vlaams Belang are).

 - Francophone parties:

 - Classical Liberals: Mouvement réformateur (MR) (Reformist Movement)

 - Christian Democrats: Centre démocrate humaniste (CDH) (Democratic Humanist Centre)